landisdesign/docker-containers/mongo-authenticated/README.md

 Because the Mongo shell uses JavaScript to run its commands, the user creation process is performed primarily using JavaScript.
 This gave me an opportunity to dive into functional programming techniques, since those weren't really in vogue at my former job.

 The files for creating users, roles, and database access are found in [`assets/modules`](assets/modules).
-The primary relationships are between `UserFunctions.js` and `DatabaseFunctions.js`. `RoleDescriptorFunctions.js` is used to help merge and role descriptions in users. `UserDefinedRoleFunctions.js` help for that specific use case. `HelperFunctions,js` is a collection of higher-order functions and transducers.
+The primary relationships are between `UserFunctions.js` and `DatabaseFunctions.js`. `RoleDescriptorFunctions.js` is used to help merge and split role descriptions in users. `UserDefinedRoleFunctions.js` help for that specific use case. `HelperFunctions.js` is a collection of higher-order functions and transducers.

-These files are then used by the files in [`assets/scripts`](assets/scripts). `build_mongo-admins.sh` reads the secrets to create a credentials file `mongo-admins.js`. `mongo-startup.js` loads the modules, loads `mongo-admins.js` and `mongo-users.js` and runs them into the database.
+These files are then used by the files in [`assets/scripts`](assets/scripts). `build_mongo-admins.sh` reads the secrets to create a credentials file `mongo-admins.js`. `mongo-startup.js` loads the modules, loads `mongo-admins.js` and `mongo-users.js`, then runs them into the database.